OlayinkaJames01/OlayinkaJames01/README.md

 I have experienced working in Financial Services, FMCG, EdTech and Diversified Business Interest Corporations

-In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Data Analytics ✳️ Data Science ✳️ Process Optimization
+In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Data Analytics ✳️ Data Science ✳️ Process Optimization * Strategy

 I also love working with different technologies & platforms and my current favorite ones are